Employer may regulate use or possession of such devices in the workplace; reasonable limitations are common.

 Aside from cell phone cameras, employers must also be concerned with other data-storage technology such as digital cameras, digital movie recorders, iPods™ and similar personal music devices, and flash memory drives ("thumb" or USB drives).

-Since offensive pictures of coworkers in private, embarrassing, or intimate situations can be taken and sent via e-mail or the Internet to other people and locations ("improper photography" is a felony in Texas), and such technology can be used to quickly and efficiently conduct industrial espionage by photography, video recording, or copying company files, many employers are now regulating the use of such devices in the workplace unless the employee has been given express permission by the Company to use them for the performance of job duties.
+Since offensive pictures of coworkers in private, embarrassing, or intimate situations can be taken and sent via e-mail or the Internet to other people and locations ("invasive visual recording" is a felony in Texas), and such technology can be used to quickly and efficiently conduct industrial espionage by photography, video recording, or copying company files, many employers are now regulating the use of such devices in the workplace unless the employee has been given express permission by the Company to use them for the performance of job duties.

 Regulating such devices and their use can be one tool in preventing harassment claims from employees who feel their privacy has been invaded.